kevinding0218/InterviewDocuments/Q and A/System Design/Summary/DataDog.md

 - As a result, it is imperative that **we determine some sentinel value that can be used in place of the service name, and that is not time oriented**. **For example, API method or url path or instance ip address could be a good value**.
 In practice I have found that this use case is rare, or that the real use case requires a queue or cache.
 ### How to store
 - **We absolutely cannot just write individual data samples to files as they arrive**.
 That’ll be prohibitively inefficient because the monitoring system may end up collecting a million data samples or more every minute.
 -  With batching in memory, there comes the risk of losing data.
 It may not be a big deal if we’re only batching for a short period of time, as typical time series use cases can tolerate the loss of a few data samples.
+But if we want to batch for a longer period of time, a durability safeguard should be put in place.
+- **We can use Write-ahead-log (WAL)** to achieve what we're looking for.
+On a high level, WAL pipes the changes to a log file on disk that can be used to restore the system state after crashing.
+WAL doesn’t incur a big IO penalty because sequential file access is relatively fast.
 ### Data Processing - Push vs Pull
 - Interviewer: Do we need to get the metrics out of the server?
 	- If not, we can have our server expose an endpoint service with the metrics or it may just save the metrics to local disks and we can do that later